 Can I leave out the oil to make these muffins fat free?

-Yes, it is easy to make these cranberry orange muffins fat free my simply adding 1/3 cup additional applesauce instead of using oil.
+Yes, it is easy to make these cranberry orange muffins fat free by simply adding 1/3 cup additional applesauce instead of using oil.

-Gluten free vegan cranberry muffins with a hint of orange and spice!
+A vegan cranberry muffin with a hint of orange and spice!